Description

 Leaves: Small, green, slender, rounded to pointed tips, fragrant.

-Toxic / Danger: Poisonous to horses, mules, and burros.
-Possible small spines at
+Toxic / Danger: Whitebrush is poisonous to horses, mules, and burros.
+Possible small spines at stem tips.

 Origin: Arizona through Texas and Mexico.